PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   .. deprecated:: 1.2.0

   Set the CD (Checking Disabled) flag to 1 for all queries matching the DNSRule.
-  Using this function is equal to using the :func:`DisableValidationAction` action.
+  This function is deprecated as of 1.2.0 and will be removed in 1.3.0.
+Please use the :func:`DisableValidationAction` action instead.

 .. function:: addDomainBlock(domain)

   .. deprecated:: 1.2.0

   Drop all queries for ``domain`` and all names below it.
-  Deprecated as of 1.2.0, please use instead:
+  Deprecated as of 1.2.0 and will be removed in 1.3.0, please use instead:

     addAction(domain, DropAction())